shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 The `calculate()` call will recalculate the whole cart and update the total prices, etc. For this the complete [`process`-step](../../../../concepts/commerce/checkout-concept/cart.md#calculation) is executed again.

 {% hint style="warning" %}
-Note that by executing the `process`-step all properties of the cart (e.g. `products()`, `items()`, `price()`) are recreated and thus will return new instances.
+Note that by executing the `process` step, all properties of the cart (e.g. `products()`, `items()`, `price()`) are recreated and thus will return new instances.
 This means if your script still holds references to those properties inside variables from before the recalculation, those are outdated after the recalculation.
 {% endhint %}

 ### Multiple calculations

-Your `cart`-script will probably run multiple times per cart, whenever the cart is recalculated, e.g. whenever a new product is added to the cart.
+Your `cart`-script will probably run multiple times per cart whenever the cart is recalculated, e.g., whenever a new product is added to the cart.
-This means that you have to check, that your script works when it is executed multiple times.
+This means that you have to check that your script works when it is executed multiple times.

-The safest way to ensure is, that you check the cart if the action of your script was already take and only execute it if not.
+The safest way to ensure is to check the cart to see if your script's action was already taken and only execute it if not.
-For example, you could only add a discount to the cart, if it not already exists.
+For example, you could only add a discount to the cart if it doesn't already exist.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}
 {% raw %}